 Liver transplants are covered for adults with one of the following conditions:

-Intestine transplants for a patient with a diagnosis of short bowel syndrome, parenterally dependent and experiencing life-threatening or potentially life- threatening complications due to the original disease or to complications of total parenteral nutrition (TPN), are covered.
-Intestine transplants must be performed in a facility which meets UNOS criteria to perform this transplant.
+Intestine transplants for a patient with a diagnosis of short bowel syndrome, parenterally dependent and experiencing life-threatening or potentially life-threatening complications due to the original disease or to complications of total parenteral nutrition (TPN), are covered.
+Intestine transplants must be performed in a Medicare certified transplant facility .
 All intestine transplants require authorization.

-Intestine-liver transplants are covered for persons who develop liver disease secondary to TPN treatment.
-Intestine transplants must be performed in a facility that meets UNOS criteria to perform this transplant.
+Intestine-liver transplants are covered for people who develop liver disease secondary to TPN treatment.
+Intestine transplants must be performed in a Medicare certified transplant facility.
 Intestine-liver transplants require authorization.

-Transplant centers must be participating providers of the Medicare program and meet Foundation for the Accreditation of Cellular Therapy (FACT) criteria for stem cell transplants, and be located in Minnesota or contiguous counties to receive payment for stem cell transplants.
+Transplant centers must be participating providers of the Medicare program, meet Foundation for the Accreditation of Cellular Therapy (FACT) criteria for stem cell transplants, and be located in Minnesota or contiguous counties to receive payment for stem cell transplants.

 All stem cell transplants require authorization.